alfen-yu/timetrader/README.md

     - Email Verification with Firebase
     - User Data with Firestore
     - Firebase Cloud Storage for NIC & Profile Picture
+    - Loading between Screens Register to Send Email Verification Added
     - Introduction Screen
     - Dashboard

 ## To Implement:
-    - Lazy Loading for User Registration
+    - Cloud Functions for deletion of user from Firebase manually